ploomber/projects/CONTRIBUTING.md

 We classify examples depending on their objective:

 1. `cookbook`: Short and to-the-point examples showing how to achieve something specific.
 These are for users to get some sample code that they can incorporate into their projects.
 2. `tutorials`: Long, in-depth tutorials for learning.
 These teach users concepts and features in-depth; some of these are part of the documentation itself, the introductory ones are part of the *Get Started* section, while the more advanced ones are part of the *User Guide*.
+Some of these are related and have an order to set the *learning journey*: users learn something basic, then move on to something more advanced.
+If tutorials are related, they should link to each other.
 3. `templates`: They're are halfway through `cookbook` and `tutorials`.
 They're starting points for new projects; hence, they achieve something specific but have a high-level explanation of each part so users can understand it and customize it quickly.
+Templates may be related (e.g., a template for an ML regression problem and one for a classification problem), but the relationship is unordered; they are suggestions for users to explore related content.
+Relatec tutorials should link each other.

 ## Adding examples